geochrist/dctk/INSTALL.md

   * random circuits based on inverters/buffers only (tau2020v1.circuits.yaml)
   * corresponding spice decks (spice_decks/)

   The SPICE decks for the Nangate test circuits should work with ngspice -- this has been tested.
-The SPICE decks for the ASU-based test circuits should work for HSPICE, but this has not been tested.
+  The SPICE decks for the ASU-based test circuits should work for Xyce -- this has been tested.